The Step Most Routines Are Missing

 With this foundation in place, many common skin concerns begin to improve on their own.
 If they do not, that is when it makes sense to introduce more targeted treatment products.
 Without this foundation, those treatments can create more problems than they solve.

-If your routine currently goes from cleanser straight to moisturizer, adding a hydrating step in between is often enough to change how your skin feels and functions.
+If your routine currently goes from cleanser straight to moisturizer, adding a hydrating step in between is often enough to change how your skin looks and feels.

 You don’t need to overhaul your routine.
 In most cases, you just need the missing piece.
 It’s a small shift, but it can change how your skin behaves overall.